info201a-au2022/project-group-1-section-ab/source/README.md

 |[chart3.R](./chart3.R) | The R code for plotting the third pie chart for the specific analyzing.
 |[summary_info.R](./summary_info.R) | The R code for calculating the summary data for specific analyzing.

-# DEVELOPER NOTE 1: About ...
-* All source code for your projects should go in the `/source` directory
-* To organize your code, you might decide to create sub-directories
-* If you use sub-directories, plese briefly describe them in the table above
-* Please remember your audience (prospective employers, open source colleagues, TAs, Instructors).
-Therefore, aim for clarity and conciseness.
-* When done, be sure to delete this NOTE sections (which are intended for you, of course, not your audience!)